Around the Woods

 Wood Weights

 Just for the sake of interest, how much does that block on the lathe weigh?
-For many of our domestice hardwoods, 50 pounds to the cuboc foot is a pretty good average weight.
+For many of our domestice hardwoods, 50 pounds to the cubic foot is a pretty good average weight.
 The various maples range from the low 40's to high 50's per cubic foot, wet.
 Ash, cherry, oak, and many others fit the same range.
 I assume here a perfect cylinder of wet wood, but it is close enough for horse shoes, hand grenades and wood turning.

 Example: a 15" length 12" in diameter weighs 49 pounds.